-- (A) Whoever being a prohibited person is in possession of a firearm shall be subject to a fine of not less than \$500 nor more than \$5,000.
+- (A) Whoever being a prohibited person is in possession of a firearm shall be subject to a fine of not less than \$500 nor more than \$5,000 or by imprisonment for not less than one year nor more than two years or by both such fine and imprisonment.
 A second or subsequent conviction shall be punished by a fine of not less than \$5,000 nor more than \$10,000 or by imprisonment for not less than one year nor more than five years or by both such fine and imprisonment. - (B) Whoever being a prohibited person is in possession of a firearm while in possession of a controlled substance as defined in section 1 of chapter 94C shall be punished by a fine of not less than \$10,000 or by imprisonment for not less than two years nor more than ten years or by both such fine and imprisonment. - (C) Whoever being a prohibited person is in possession of a firearm while engaged in the trafficking of a controlled substance as defined in section 1 of chapter 94C shall be punished by a fine of not less than \$10,000 or by imprisonment for not less than five years nor more than ten years or by both such fine and imprisonment. - (D) Whoever being a prohibited person is in possession of a firearm during the commission of a crime of violence shall be punished by a fine of not less than \$10,000 or by imprisonment for not less than five years nor more than ten years or by both such fine and imprisonment.